Gaining Independence Reclaiming Lives Successfully (G.I.R.L.S.) FAQs

 How long will my daughter be in custody for the G.I.R.L.S.
 Program?

 There are a number of factors taken into consideration regarding when a girl will be released.
 Some of these include the involvement of the family, the girl’s success and progress while in custody, and the availability of a supportive environment once the girl is released.
-A girl will only be released to a drug and alcohol free environment that is supportive.

 Can I see my daughter while she is in the program?